hussein-esmail7/sh/README.md

 This program outputs your local and public IP address.

 ### plex.sh
+This returns a 1 or a 0 depending if `plexmediaserver` is sending a lot of data over the local network.
+If it is, someone is probably watching something on it.

 ### update.sh
 This program is a collection of update commands so that I don't have to worry about updating individual items and I just have to run this.